bsc-s2/pykit/mysqlutil/README.md

 **argument**:

 -   `conf`:
-    is a dictionary which provide configuration for sharding.
+    is a dictionary which provides configuration for sharding.
 Fields like:

     -   `db`: which database to sharding.
 A string.
     -   `table`: which table to sharding.
 A string.